WBUT

 WBUT (1050 AM) is a commercial radio station, licensed to Butler, Pennsylvania, in the northern suburbs of the Pittsburgh metropolitan area.
 It is owned by St. Barnabas Broadcasting, a division of the Saint Barnabas Health System, along with its sister stations WJAS, WBVP, WMBA, WISR and WLER-FM.

-WBUT carries a classic country radio format, along with local news, sports and weather.
-WBUT is a MRN and PRN affiliate carrying NASCAR, a Penn State Football Network affiliate, and also carries Butler Area Senior High School football and basketball games.
-The studios and offices are at 252 Pillow Street.
+WBUT carries a gold-based country radio format, along with local news, sports and weather.
+WBUT is an MRN and PRN affiliate carrying NASCAR, a Penn State Football Network affiliate, and also carries Butler Area Senior High School football and basketball games.
+Its studios and offices are at 252 Pillow Street, where it shares space with sister stations WISR and WLER-FM.
+Its transmitter facility is located on Tower Lane behind the Clearview Mall in Center Township, and is co-located with its translator, WLER-FM, WISR's translator at 107.5, and a Family Life Radio repeater station at 88.3 MHz.

 By day, WBUT transmits with 500 watts.
 As 1050 AM is a clear channel frequency, the station must reduce power at night to 62 watts to avoid interference.
 Programming is also heard on 250-watt FM translator W247DF at 97.3 MHz.
-WBUT also streams via the TuneIn app.